cheredia19/paris-2024-osg-athetes/README.md

   data={{
     url: 'ain_disciplines.csv'
   }}
-  title="Sports in which AIN athletes are involved" xAxis="discipline" yAxis="ain_athletes"
+  title="Sports in which the AINs are involved" xAxis="discipline" yAxis="ain_athletes"
 />